Maternity home: United States

 The Salvation Army opened its first one in 1886.
 Other examples include Bethany Home in Minneapolis, later renamed Harriet Walker Hospital.

 Prior to the 1980s, housing for pregnant women was offered in larger, institution-like settings that were strongly adoption-oriented.
 In these homes, confidentiality was a priority due to the social stigma around unwed births and the policies reflected the adoption laws and practices of the time.
-It is from these settings that many of the misconceptions around maternity homes that continue to this day grew (e.g. forcing women into adoption, not allowing adoptive mothers to see their child, not providing any information about placement.)
+From these settings grew many of the narratives around maternity homes that continue to this day (e.g. women forced into adoption; preventing birth mothers from seeing their new borns; concealing placement details).

 In the 1970s and 1980s, the adoption process began to grow in flexibility (e.g. changes to father notification, no longer making short-term placements of adopted babies into foster care, making use of probate court adoptions rather than solely via adoption agencies, increased inter-state adoptions.)
 Offering a more flexible housing option via a new model paralleled the more flexible adoption process.
 The large, institutional maternity homes began to close during this time.

 In the early 1970s, Anne and Jim Pierson were pioneers in the host home model and publicly recognized by President Reagan for their family-style method of welcoming pregnant women.
 Shepherding or host homes grew in popularity in the 1980s and 1990s as a new type of housing resource.
 In this model, pregnant women in crisis pregnancies were housed within the spare bedrooms in the homes of passionate volunteers during their pregnancy.
 Several longstanding maternity homes used some version of a host home living environment as the launching point for developing a housing program.
 Additionally, many founders of longstanding maternity homes (and other pregnancy help organizations) began by welcoming women into their own home.